 This means that, to stand out from the crowd, you have to be original.

-I recommend getting in as close as possible.
-I also recommend you find an interesting lighting situation–in this case, clouds or standard golden-hour lighting won’t cut it.
+Recommended: getting in as close as possible.
+Find an interesting lighting situation — clouds or standard golden-hour light won’t cut it here.

 Backlight is a good option, because it makes for some interesting drama.
 You can also try getting down low and shooting up toward an orange sky (as the sun sets).
 It’s a pretty great way to capture a stunning background.